chaoss/website/CHAOSScon/2019EU/speakers.md

 _Marketing Specialist - Bitergia_

-Ana holds a Bachelor's degree in Marketing and is currently working at Bitergia, a software development analytics company focused on OpenSource and InnerSource environments.
+Ana holds a Bachelor degree in Marketing and is currently working at Bitergia, a software development analytics company focused on OpenSource and InnerSource environments.

 Session: **Putting order into CHAOSS: metrics to analyze code development**

 > CHAOSS Growth, Maturity and Decline working group provides several metrics definitions focused on code development.
 Using GrimoireLab we have put some of those definitions into action by setting up a collection of panels for tracking and visualizing specific datasets.
-During the talk we will present this collection of panels taking a deeper look at the metrics applied in a real use case.
+During the talk we will present this collection of panels taking a deeper look to the metrics applied in a real use case.

 ### Brian Proffitt